filecoin-project/filecoin-docs/docs/concepts/why-filecoin.md

 # Why Filecoin?

+This is an overview of features offered by Filecoin that make it a compelling system for storing files.
+This overview is intended for people already involved in large-scale data storage, for example cloud storage or peer-to-peer storage networks.

 ## Open market

 In Filecoin, file storage and retrieval is negotiated in open markets.
 Anybody can join the Filecoin network without needing permission.
 Running a miner only requires an internet connection and spare disk space.
 By lowering the barriers to entry, Filecoin enables a thriving ecosystem of many independent storage providers.